Milenaafeworki/Tanzanian_water_well/README.md

     Functional needs repair  (55%)

  Given more time and with some more tunning it may be able to increase its performance.

+ ## Further Study

+1. Identify and indicate wells that are no longer functional due to being past their life span.

+2. Review which extraction types last longer in supply and quality of water.

+3. Identify companies with a record of poor installation, and lack of maintenance.

+4. Include date records of maintenance, accurate population size and Construction year.

 ```